 - Sometimes a fine layer of crust forms, if you see that remove it with a spoon before straining into jars.

-- Tallow rises to the top and will solidify at room temperature.
+- Beef tallow rises to the top and will solidify at room temperature.
 It is an excellent fat for frying and cooking.
 Your skin will love it too.

 - Broth can usually be stored in the fridge for 3-5 days; freeze for longer

 - If an extra thick tallow cap forms, it can seal the broth below and preserve it for upwards of 2 weeks.